 Free Consultation: 816-246-8881

 A burglary is committed when someone enters a building with the specific intent to steal something or commit a felony.
 The state only has to prove that you had the intent to steal something or commit a felony when entering a building.
 The prosecution does not have to prove that you actually stole anything or committed a crime.

 Burglary is a serious offense with serious penalties if you are convicted.
-Our criminal defense burglary attorneys will ensure that your rights are protected if you have been charged with burglary.
+Our criminal defense burglary attorney will ensure that your rights are protected if you have been charged with burglary.
 Any felony conviction has serious consequences for your future.
-Not only are you facing potentially significant time in prison, there are many employers that will not hire or keep someone who has a felony conviction.
-Call Carter & Putnam at 816.246.8881 for a free consultation with an experienced criminal burglary defense lawyer.
+Not only are you facing potentially significant time in prison, but there are also many employers that will not hire or keep someone who has a felony conviction.
+Call Carter & Putnam at 816-246-8881 for a free consultation with an experienced criminal burglary defense lawyer.